 • How Do Microphones Work?
 (The Ultimate Illustrated Guide)

 So a microphone naturally outputs analog audio, but computers use digital audio.
-How do manage this?
+How do we manage this?

 Analog-To-Digital Converters And Connecting Microphones To Computers

 So computers work with digital audio, but microphones create analog audio.
-We, therefore, need some way of turning the mic’s non-digital information into digital information that the computer is capable of reading.
+Therefore, we need some way of turning the mic’s non-digital information into digital information that the computer can read.

 This is done with an analog-to-digital converter (ADC for short).